Doctors

 Grady is staffed by the nation’s top physicians.
 We bring the best medical care to Atlanta, with nationally recognized physicians, leading-edge technology, and world-class facilities.

-Acute inpatient rehab at Grady offers hospital-based therapy after stroke, injury, or surgery.
+Acute inpatient rehabilitation at Grady provides intensive therapy after stroke, injury, or surgery.
 Learn how it differs from skilled nursing and how to start care.

-Acute inpatient rehab is a hospital-level rehabilitation program for patients who are medically stable but still require close monitoring and extended, structured therapy.
+Acute inpatient rehab is a specialized rehabilitation program for patients who are medically stable but still require close monitoring and extended, structured therapy.

 Patients stay in the hospital and receive:

-Most patients participate in at least 3 hours of therapy per day, 5 to 6 days a week, along with 24/7 nursing care and regular visits from rehabilitation physicians.
+All patients participate in at least 3 hours of therapy per day, 5 to 6 days a week, along with 24/7 rehabilitation nursing care and regular visits from rehabilitation physicians or physiatrists who manage patients’ medical needs, pain, medications, and care plans.

 Acute inpatient rehab is often recommended for patients who:

-Patients must be able to participate in daily therapy and benefit from an intensive rehabilitation program.
+Patients must be medically able to participate in daily therapy and benefit from an intensive rehabilitation program.

 Understanding the Difference